-The Brickvention 2019 Public Expo will be held on Saturday the 19th and Sunday the 20th of January, 2019.
+Our next Brickvention in 2020 will be held on Saturday the 18th and Sunday the 19th of January, 2020.
 Both the Saturday and Sunday are display days and are open to the public.
-Tickets will be available from our website from the first week in October, 2018.
+Tickets are now available!

-For those displaying, set-up will commence at 8am, January 17.
+For those displaying, set-up will commence on January 16th.

 What hotels are available near the Royal Exhibition Building?